KwstasMCPU/ML-with-R/README.md

 3. enqcount - enquiry count, the number of times a customer contacted the company via a phone call;
 4. callwait - how long a customer waited on the phone call to be attended by a customer service operator;
 5. churn - an indicator whether a customer switched to a different provider (yes/no);

+The pupose of this projects is to get familiar with R machine learning libariries by constructing a classification rule to predict whether a customer is going to stay or switch to a telecommunication different provider.